gabolsgabs/DALI/README.md

                      'freq': [466.1637615180899, 466.1637615180899], # The range of frequency the text information is covering.
 At the lowest level, syllables, it corresponds to the vocal note.
                      'index': 0} # link with the upper level.
 For example, index 0 at the 'words' level means that that particular word below to first line ([0]).
 The paragraphs level has no index key.

-This format is ment to be use when you want to work with each level indivually.
+This format is ment to be use for working with each level indivually.

 > Example 1: recovering the main vocal melody.